cliveholloway/herbert/README.md

 This will probably not be a complete project, but it should show how quickly I can learn and implement a new stack via "vibe coding" and by leveraging my understanding of design patterns from Perl.
-Much as I love Perl, I get that most of the industry has a not so good view of it.
+Much as I love Perl, I get that most of the industry has a not so good view of it, and it's days as a commercial language are numbered.

 For more information about my general experience and references, please see: